 The Hancock Park District facilitates float trips on the Blanchard River from April through June when conditions are favorable and at other times when sufficient rainfall increases water level and improves navigability.
 A variety of services are offered: Self-Guided Float Trips with Shuttle Service, Canoe Instructional Courses, Self-Guided Fall Float Trips, Daily Boat Rentals, Group Boat Rentals, and Guided Float Trips upon request.

 Zonta Landing Boat Rentals at Riverside Park Waterfront has canoes, kayaks, and pedal boats for rent on weekends and holidays, from 1 – 7 PM, from Memorial Day weekend through Labor Day.
+The standard rental fee is $5 per ½ hour pedal boats.

 The 37.6-mile Blanchard River Water Trail is predominately a rural waterway that affords relative isolation and solitude.
 It is characterized by bends, riffles, and forested riverbanks.
 The urban section flows through Findlay, Ohio.
 Numerous access points along the way provide a wide range of boating opportunities from short trips lasting an hour or two to half-day and day trips to a two-day trip with primitive tent camping along the Blanchard River at Riverbend Recreation Area.
 The Blanchard River Water Trail begins at Blanchard River Nature Preserve and ends at Blanchard Landing.